 When lying on a flat bed, the recommended sleeping position for a neutral spine is the foetus – on your side, curled up.
 However, this position is just one of six common types of sleeping position and is adopted by less than half of Britons.
-Even in the foetus position, experts still recommend certain sleeping habits to ensure the body’s alignment is not disrupted, such as replacing pillows frequently to keep the head, neck and shoulders appropriately supported and propping pillows between the knees to keep the hips in the mid-line as well as below the knees to flatten the back.
-If that doesn’t sound particularly appealing, we can hardly blame you – it can be very difficult to change your sleeping habits and get used to new ones.
+And it’s not the only good sleeping posture you can choose from.

 So how do you achieve a sleeping posture which resembles the Fowler’s positions?
 It’s extremely difficult with a flat bed.
 Some back-pain sufferers will pile pillows up.
 However, this can lead to awkward neck positions, causing stiffness and muscle strains.

 That’s why adjustable beds are becoming an increasingly popular option.
 Adjustamatic have developed a range of adjustable beds that can contour and profile to all the Fowler’s positions.
 Our beds can closely match the contours of the body to ease the pressure on the spine.
 Their extra support for the base of the spine prevents the trapping of nerves.